-A true “chemistry freelancer” and Subject Matter Expert (SME), Adrian brings thirty-one years of full-time classroom chemistry teaching experience, and tens of thousands of hours of one-on-one chemistry tutoring across the globe, to a sixteen year writing career that includes several best-selling, international award-winning chemistry books and a burgeoning portfolio of other chemistry writing projects.
+A true “chemistry freelancer” and Subject Matter Expert (SME), Adrian brings thirty-two years of full-time classroom chemistry teaching experience, and tens of thousands of hours of one-on-one chemistry tutoring across the globe, to a seventeen year writing career that includes several best-selling, international award-winning chemistry books and a burgeoning portfolio of other chemistry writing projects.

 Currently in his 32nd year in the classroom actually teaching, Adrian has never been an administrator, and has only ever taught chemistry

 Adrian as an Educator